China's Iran Diplomacy

 What this means for Trump

 Washington wants Beijing to help reopen Hormuz, but it does not want to hand China a diplomatic win it can market as proof of responsible leadership.
 That is the power dynamic here: the United States needs Chinese pressure on Iran, while China wants the optics of being indispensable without owning the outcome.
-AP reported that Trump himself has credited China with helping nudge Iran toward the temporary truce, which gives Xi a bargaining chip even if Beijing’s role stays behind the curtain. (
+AP reported that Trump himself has credited China with helping nudge Iran toward the temporary truce, which gives Xi a bargaining chip even if Beijing’s role stays behind the curtain.
+(AP News,

 AP News)